List of ambassadors of Canada to Brazil

 The Ambassador of Canada to Brazil is the official representative of the Canadian government to the government of Brazil.
 The official title for the ambassador is Ambassador Extraordinary and Plenipotentiary of Canada to the Federative Republic of Brazil.
-The current ambassador of Canada is Emmanuel Kamarianakis who was appointed on the advice of Prime Minister Justin Trudeau on July 29, 2022.

 The Embassy of Canada is located at SES - Av. das Nações, Quadra 803, Lote 16, 70410-900 Brasília, DF, Brazil.

 History of diplomatic relations

-Diplomatic relations between Canada and Brazil was established on November 14, 1940.
-Jean Désy was appointed as Canada's first Envoy to Brazil on June 24, 1941, and made ambassador when the legation was raised to an in 1944.
+Diplomatic relations between Canada and Brazil were established on November 14, 1940.
+Jean Désy was appointed as Canada's first Envoy to Brazil on June 24, 1941, and made ambassador when the legation was raised in 1944.